How Many Times Did Adam West Play Batman?

 Batman (1966-1968)

-Batman was an enormously popular show at the time, and both the critics and the fans loved Adam West and Burt Ward as the Dynamic Duo.
-It’s campy style and the general craziness of the show were in accordance with the time and it is completely understandable why the show was so popular.
+Batman was an enormously popular show then, and both the critics and the fans loved Adam West and Burt Ward as the Dynamic Duo.
+Its campy style and the general craziness of the show were by that time, and it is completely understandable why the show was so popular.

 In 1997, TV Guide ranked the episodes “The Purr-fect Crime” and “Better Luck Next Time” #86 on its list of the 100 Greatest Episodes.
 In 2009, “Better Luck Next Time” was ranked #72.